 IDR graphs also include a target base load line which represents the maximum demand for energy when the facility is at rest during unoccupied hours.
 This feature makes it easy to spot problems related to building shutdown or the automated scheduling of HVAC systems.
 As illustrated in the sample graph below, you can also choose to include weather data in the display.

 You can view the data in 15-minute, hourly, or daily intervals for the time period of your choice: day, week, month, or custom date range.
 Click the right or left arrow buttons beneath the graph to move quickly from one period to the next.

-The Report option provides access to the data in an easy to use and understand tabular format.
-As with all EnergyCenter reports and graphs, you can easily export the data in variety of popular formats, including PDF, Excel and Word.
+The Report option provides access to the data in a tabular format that is easy to use understand.
+As with all EnergyCenter reports and graphs, you can easily export the data in a variety of popular formats, including PDF, Excel and Word.

 Use the Meter Comparison function to display individual profiles for up to 5 meters or facilities on a single graph.
 Each meter is represented by its own line, making it easy to compare daily, weekly, or monthly energy use patterns between multiple meters or facilities.

 Take a tour of screenshots from EnergyCenter 4.0.

 View samples from the EnergyCenter's extensive library of reports, charts and graphs.